- International Camps

 There will also be approximately two hours of recreation time each day.
 Activities range from co-operative games, sports and art projects, to swimming and special events.

-Join other young film makers in the director's chair and get ready to imagine, create and define a stop motion animation that brings your lego to life.
+Get your Lego on with us!
+Join other young film makers in the director's chair and get ready to imagine, create, and define a stop motion animation that brings your lego to life.
+Small crews will storyboard, build a script, design mini sets, and then capture their film through the art of stop motion animation.
+In post-production sound effects, music, voice overs, and titles will be added.

 Discover SFU and Vancouver in English!
-This camp is an introduction for ESL/EAL students to an English-speaking environment.
+These camps are an introduction for ESL/EAL students to an English-speaking environment.
 Campers will be encouraged to practice English while engaging in language-oriented activities in the classroom, during recreation time, and on field trips around Vancouver!

-Each week, you will have three days of lessons and spend the remaining time experiencing the beautiful Vancouver area by traveling to a variety of locations.
+On a regular week, participants will have three days of lessons and spend the remaining time experiencing the beautiful Vancouver area by traveling to a variety of locations.

-The goal of this camp is to provide a level of language acquisition not present in a typical classroom setting.
+The goal of these camps is to provide a level of language acquisition not present in a typical classroom setting.
 You will be grouped by age and will partake in activities suitable for your age and skill level.
 The groups will combine during field trips.
-We offer a progressive learning environment where the camp content will differ each week - perfect for a camper who wants to participate in ESL camp for multiple weeks.
+We offer a progressive learning environment where the camp content will differ each week - perfect for a camper who wants to participate in ESL camps for multiple weeks.

 This camp is an introduction to the French language.
 Campers who are going into late French-Immersion or would like to learn the language are encouraged to join.
 Practice French while engaging in language-oriented activities in the classroom and during recreation time!